 Soak Up Culture in Lisbon

-Lisbon, the capital of Portugal has seen a huge rise in visitors over the last few years.
+The capital of Portugal has seen a huge rise in visitors over the last few years.
 Located in this coastal country, that is tucked into the western border of Spain, it is famous for its food, beaches, and rich cultural traditions.
 Although Lisbon is becoming quite touristy, there are still many well-kept secrets and hidden cultural gems in and just outside this amazing city.
-Soak up Portuguese culture in Lisbon with these nine unique activities.
+Soak up Portuguese culture in the city with these nine unique activities.

 Go on a Cork Tour

 A what?
 Did you know that Portugal is the top producer of cork in the world?
 Their cork forests and factories produce more than just wine bottle plugs.
 The Portuguese use environmentally friendly cork to produce fabrics, shoes, accessories, and construction items.
 You can take a day tour directly from Lisbon to see a cork forest and factory and learn about the rich history of cork production in Portugal.
 Many tours even pair it with a wine tasting, so you can see one of the most common uses of cork in action!